Blog

 What the sensors revealed

 Both sides started the season with similar baseline fertility.
-As spring progressed, the BIO plot maintained slightly higher soil moisture, while the NON BIO side experienced longer dry periods.
-These contrasting moisture profiles shaped how nitrogen behaved through the season: in wetter conditions, nitrogen moved more freely through the profile, while in drier soil it tended to remain closer to the surface.
+As spring progressed, the BIO plot kept slightly higher soil moisture.
+The NON BIO side experienced longer dry periods.
+These contrasting moisture conditions shaped how nitrogen behaved through the season.
+In wetter soil, nitrogen moved more freely through the profile.
+In drier soil, it stayed closer to the surface.

 After the first lettuce harvest, the sensors detected significant amounts of available nitrogen remaining in the soil.
 Traditionally, the field would receive another application before drilling the second crop — and this time, a smaller nitrogen dose was still applied as part of standard practice.

-However, the data made it clear that even before the second drilling, there was already a substantial amount of nitrogen available in the soil, enough to support the next phase of growth without the need for further large applications.
+However, the data made it clear that even before the second drilling, a substantial amount of nitrogen was already available in the soil.
+This amount was enough to support the next phase of growth without the need for further large applications.

 A new understanding of residual nitrogen